ukrbublik/react-awesome-query-builder/README.md

   )
 ```

-Wrapping `<Builder />` in `div.query-builder` is necessary.
+Wrapping `<Builder />` in `div.query-builder` is **necessary** for drag-n-drop support.
 Optionally you can add class `.qb-lite` to it for showing action buttons (like delete rule/group, add, etc.) only on hover, which will look cleaner.
-Wrapping in `div.query-builder-container` is necessary if you put query builder inside scrollable block.
+Wrapping in `div.query-builder-container` is necessary for correct drag-n-drop support if you put query builder inside scrollable block.

 ## `Utils`